Stefan-Allen/Advanced_Programming_CO650_23S1/README.md

 // Functional Pointers: The OrderProcessor is a functional pointer used in the MenuItems class for processing orders.

-// Exception Handling using Exception Classes (Inheriting from Exception): Exception handling is implemented with the OrderException class, inheriting from std::exception.
-Example: try-catch block in PlaceOrder method of MenuItems.
+// Exception Handling using Exception Classes: The code incorporates a custom Exception class, derived from std::exception, for handling errors in a more structured manner.
+An example can be seen in the try-catch block within the PlaceOrder method of MenuItems.
+This Exception class allows for encapsulation of error messages and facilitates a cleaner and more organized approach to error handling throughout the code.

 // Winsock Client: The WinsockClient class is explicitly used for communication with a server using Winsock.
 Example: WinsockClient is used for establishing connections, sending, and receiving data in the main function.

+// Winsock Server: The server-side functionality is encapsulated within the WinsockServer class.
+This class handles the initialization of the Winsock library, binding the server socket to a specific port, and listening for incoming connections.
+Upon accepting a connection, the server receives and processes data from the connected client, demonstrating a basic server implementation using Winsock.

 CLIENT CONSOLE